Wonikrobotics-git/allegro_hand_ros_v5/README.md

 - Visualize Allegro Hand V5 changing in real time in Rviz.
 - Simply control hand with GUI tool instead of using keyboard.

-These packages are tested on ROS Melodic(Ubuntu 18.04) and Noetic(Ubuntu 20.04).
+These packages are tested on ROS Noetic(Ubuntu 20.04) and Melodic(Ubuntu 18.04).
 It will likely not work with previous versions(Kinetic ...).

 ## Useful Links
 - Official Allegro Hand Website : https://www.allegrohand.com/